Manager Guidance

 Working within a Flexible, Hybrid Model Day-to-Day

-Once the guardrails of a school/unit’s flexible, hybrid model are set up, then it’s time to skill up and support managers, teams, and individual employees to operate within that framework day-to-day.
+Once the guardrails of a school/unit’s flexible, hybrid model are set up, then it’s time to support managers, teams, and individual employees to operate within that framework day-to-day.
 This requires answering the following questions:

 1) How do managers and employees engage?
 What is the “cadence” of priority-setting and updates required to support planning, coordinating and executing the work?

 2) How do managers measure performance?
-How do managers measure performance?
 What matters in terms of measuring performance, since “presence” should never determine effectiveness?
 How are performance issues handled?

 3) How do teams coordinate and collaborate?
 What system will teams use to coordinate how, when and where they are working, and how will they collaborate, onsite and virtually?

 4) How do employees need to plan and fit their work, and lives, together?
-Based on priorities at work and in their personal lives, how do individual employees leverage the how, when and where guardrails that have been set for their jobs fit work and life together?
+Based on priorities at work and in their personal lives, how do individual employees leverage the guardrails that have been set for their jobs, and fit work and life together?

 Reinforcing and Evolving a Flexible, Hybrid Model Going Forward